 On December 17, 2019 the County Legislature approved the bond resolution #199 authorizing \$688,000.

 With these funds we will accomplish the replacement of the 125 kVA uninterruptable power supply (UPS) system and update and install a new primary 500 KW generator at the main E911 Center.
 The UPS at the main E911 was manufactured in 2003 with a useful service life of 15-20 years.
 The CAT 500 KW generator was installed when the building was built and is 25 years old.
 Replacement of the E911 Center UPS started in 2020 in concert with the replacement of the emergency transfer switch and the addition of a 500 KW generator.
 The old generator will be retained as an auxiliary until parts are no longer available in the event of the failure of the new generator.

-As of April 2022, this project is 95% complete.
-There are small outstanding items to complete before the end of 2022.
+As of March 2023, this project is 99% complete.
+We will be adding additional batteries for longer run-time on the UPS.
 The project cost was covered predominantly by the 2018 State SICG grant.
-E911 has only spent \$6K of the CIP funds.